11bus11/11bus11.github.io/README.md

 No issues related to browsers were found.

 ### Peer review
-Asked one of my fellow students at Code Institute to take a look at my website.
-He found it responsive, but would like smaller images (this was before i changed the images).
-This was solved when i changed the images to smaller iones.
+Asked a few of my fellow students at Code Institute to take a look at my website.
+- One found it responsive, but would like smaller images (this was before i changed the images).
+This was solved when i changed the images to smaller ones.
+- Another one noted the issue with the off center nav bar on mobile (more info in unresolved bugs).
+He also thought I should consider having a background on the nav.
+- A third said the website was very responsive and liiked clean.

 ### Validator testing
 #### Code